kayman233/mychain/readme.md

 # mychain
 **mychain** is a blockchain built using Cosmos SDK and Tendermint and created with [Ignite CLI](https://ignite.com/cli).

+x/abstractaccount provides account abstraction module to create smart accounts.

+It's possible to create smart accounts that provide social recovery using other users (guardians).

+Also there's a frontend client to interact with the chain and smart accounts (balances and recovery)
 ## Get started

 To run local chain use [localdev manual](./docs/localdev.md)